+(3) A utility must acquire conservation and efficiency resources through a competitive procurement process as described in this rule unless implementing a competitive procurement framework for conservation and efficiency resources as approved by the commission.

+(a) As part of that process, a utility may develop, and update each biennium, a competitive procurement framework for conservation and efficiency resources in consultation with its conservation advisory group, as described in WAC 480-109-110 (Conservation advisory group).
+The first competitive procurement framework for conservation and efficiency resources may be filed with the 2022-2024 biennial conservation plan.

+(b) The competitive procurement framework for conservation and efficiency resources must:

+(i) Define the specific criteria that will be used to determine the frequency of competitively bidding conservation and efficiency resource programs or parts of a program;

+(ii) Address appropriate public participation and communication of evaluation and selection criteria;

+(iii) Enhance or, at minimum, not interfere with the adaptive management of programs;

+(iv) Include documentation of support by the advisory group; and

+(v) Be filed as an appendix to each biennial conservation plan, as described in WAC 480-109-120 (Conservation planning and reporting).

+(c) The competitive procurement framework for conservation and efficiency resources may:

+(i) Exempt particular programs from competitive procurement, such as low-income, market transformation, or self-directed programs; and

+(ii) Consider if and when to use an independent evaluator.

 WAC 480-107-075 Contract finalization.

-(1) Unless otherwise prohibited by law, a utility has discretion to decide whether to enter into a final contract with any project bidder that meets the selection criteria of the RFP.
-Any such bidder may petition the commission to review a utility's decision not to enter into a final contract.
+(1) Unless otherwise prohibited by law, a utility may decide whether to enter into a final contract with any project bidder that meets the selection criteria of the RFP.
+Any bidder may petition the commission to review a utility's decision not to enter into a final contract.

-(2) Any project bidder and utility may negotiate changes to the selected project proposal for the purpose of finalizing a particular contract consistent with the provisions of this chapter.
+(2) Any project bidder and utility may negotiate changes to the selected project proposal, subject to any limitation established in the RFP, for the purpose of finalizing a particular contract consistent with the provisions of this chapter.

-(3) The utility may sign contracts for any appropriate time period specified in a selected project proposal for up toa twenty-year term.
+(3) The utility may sign contracts for any appropriate period specified in a selected project proposal for up to twenty years.
 The utility may sign longer-term contracts if such provisions are specified in the utility's RFP.

-(4) If material changes are made to the project proposal after project ranking, including material price changes, the utility must suspend contract finalization with that party and rerank projects according to the revised project proposal.
-If the material changes cause the revised project proposal to rank lower than projects not originally selected, the utility must instead pursue contract finalization with the next ranked project.(5) A project developer must provide evidence that the developer has obtained or will obtain a generation site (e.g., letter of intent) before signing a contract with the purchasing utility.
+(4) If material changes are made to the project proposal after project ranking, including material price changes, the utility must suspend contract finalization with that bidder and rerank, and have the independent evaluator rerank when applicable, projects according to the revised project proposal.
+If the material changes cause the revised project proposal to rank lower than projects not originally selected, the utility must instead pursue contract finalization with the next ranked project.

 WAC 480-107-115 System emergencies.

-(1) A generating facility entering into a power contract under these rules is required to provide energy or capacity to a utility during a system emergency only to the extent:
+(1) A generating facility entering into a power contract under these rules must provide energy or capacity to a utility during a system emergency only to the extent:

 (a) Provided by agreement between such generating facility and utility; or